shubozhang/java-8-features/README.md

 * Reduce
 ** This is the reduction step, equivalent to the SQL aggregation.

-#### 2. What is a Stream?
+#### 2.2 What is a Stream?
 It is a new concept, and not collection.
-2.1* Technical answer: a typed interface
+2.2.1* Technical answer: a typed interface
 ** An object on which one can define operations
 ** An object that does not hold any data
-** An object that should not change the data it processes (multicore, visibility issue, atomic, volatile) // this is just a rule, not forced by compliler.
+// this is just a rule, not forced by compliler.
-** An object able to process data in one pass
+** An object that should not change the data it processes (multicore, visibility issue, atomic, volatile) ** An object able to process data in one pass
 ** An object optimized from the algorithm point of view, and able to process data in parallel.

 ```java
 public interface Stream<T> extends BaseStream<T, Stream<T>>{}
 ```